-The Museum is near to the Memorial complex and has 2 floors.
+This place is very important for all the Armenians because every year on Remembrance Day (April 24) we gather at the memorial to commemorate the victims of the massacre.
+Everyone put flowers around the eternal fire for all the people who died in the Armenian Genocide. p>The Museum is near to the Memorial complex and has 2 floors.
 On the second floor is the exhibition hall; on the first floor is the library, the archive of documents, meeting hall and the Research Center.
 Here the guest can see the documents, pictures and the personal things of victims.

 In 2015, the Republic of Armenia issued the illustration of forget-me-not flower as the official emblem of the worldwide observance of the 100 years of the Armenian Genocide.
-The forget-me-not flower symbolizes the theme of the eternal remembrance and is meant to evoke the past, present and future experiences of the Armenian people.
-The components of the emblems have the different explanations and meanings.
+The forget-me-not flower symbolizes the theme of eternal remembrance and is meant to evoke the past, present and future experiences of the Armenian people.
+The components of the emblems have different explanations and meanings.

-The black center of the flower represents the sufferings of 1915 and the dark consequences of The Armenian Genocide.
+The black center of the flower represents the sufferings of 1915 and the dark consequences of the Armenian Genocide.
 The light purple petals represent the unity of Armenian communities across the world who stand together in this 100th year of remembrance.
 The five petals represent the five continents where survivors of the Genocide found a new home.
 The dark purple color is meant to recall the priestly vestments of the Armenian Church will always remain at the heart of the Armenian Christian identity.
 The twelve trapezoids represent the twelve pillars of the Tsitsernakaberd in Yerevan, Armenian.
 The yellow color represents light, creativity, and hope.